ElizeK/MSCI342-Group-Project/README.md

 # MSCI342-Group-Project

 # Pulse News
-Hello world, welcome to our application!
+Hello world, welcome to our super duper cool application!

 # The Problem